IhorNehrutsa/micropython/docs/library/machine.Encoder.rst

 -----------

 .. class:: Encoder(id, phase_a=machine.Pin, phase_b=machine.Pin, \*, keyword_arguments)

-    Construct and return a new quadrature encoder object using the following parameters:

       - *id*.
 Values of *id* depend on a particular port and its hardware.
         Values 0, 1, etc. are commonly used to select hardware block #0, #1, etc.